 How to Reduce Debt – Debt Elimination

 For most of us, debt is a way of life.
 It becomes a burden only when income drops and we are unable to keep the debt under control.
-That’s when we start thinking about options.
+That’s when we start thinking about debt reduction options.
 There are two primary types of debt reduction and counseling programs that can lead to debt elimination.
 Consumer credit counseling is one option, and debt settlement is another.
 It is possible for individuals with bad credit to take part in many of these services as they are designed to provide debt reduction services and even debt elimination for those experiencing financial difficulties.
-Check out some of the debt elimination programs and debt relief options that you have to choose from below.
+Check out some of the debt elimination programs and debt relief options that you may be able to benefit from below.

 Reduce Debt with a Debt Management Plan

 Based on your financial needs and current debt, our financial specialists may recommend enrolling in a debt management plan (DMP).
 Many of our clients that were enrolled in a financial debt management strategy were able to become free of debt within 5 years or less.
-This debt relief strategy focuses on paying off credit card debt first.
+This type of debt relief strategy focuses on paying off credit card debt first and does not offer debt reduction for those looking to pay less than what they owe.

-A DMP can enable you to completely pay off unsecured financial debts, often with a reduced interest rate or with fees waived.
+A DMP can enable you to completely pay off unsecured financial debts, often with a reduced interest rate or with fees waived, but not a reduction in the total debt owed.
 You make a single payment each month to your credit counseling agency which then disperses it amongst the financial institutions that you owe to.
 Debt relief specialists and credit card debt reduction services have historically held arrangements in place to help financial debt administration customers.

 For the most part, all of your credit card accounts are closed & you’ll need to live without them until you complete the repayment strategy.
 Missing any payments with this form of debt relief can knock you out of the program.